 Who’s who in the office?

-Abby is excited to be organizing parents for climate action with 350VT’s Mother Up! project.
+Abby is the coordinator of 350VT’s Mother Up!: Families Rise Up for Climate Action project.
 She completed a Master’s Degree in Environmental Studies and taught high school biology for many years before becoming a mom.
-She strives to integrate climate activism into her various roles, which include being an instructor at the Vermont Wilderness School, a regular commentator on Vermont Public Radio, and a birth doula.
-Abby lives with her wife and their two daughters in Brattleboro where they bicycle, upcycle, and pee-cycle.
+She strives to integrate climate activism into her various roles, which include being an instructor at the Vermont Wilderness School, a birth doula, and a writer.
+You can check out her Vermont Public Radio commentaries here.
+Abby lives with her wife and their two kids in Brattleboro where they bicycle, upcycle, and pee-cycle.

 Who’s who on the board?

 KC Whiteley, Vice Chair